flyteorg/flyte/docs/user_guide/development_lifecycle/failure_node.md

 ```

-Create a task that will fail during execution.
+Create a task that will fail during execution:

 ```python
 @task